Maury (talk show): Internship promoting and telemarketing

-Criticism
+Reception

+Critical response

+A retrospective review from NPR described the show as formulaic but "barrier-breaking", and described Povich's retirement as "the end of an era for a particular brand of uber-trashy daytime TV."
+In 2022, Katie Bain of Vice called "surreal, hypnotic television" and noted that it remained the number one syndicated talk show, but had received some criticism.
+In 2013, Cary O'Dell of PopMatters criticized the show for its increasing focus on paternity controversies at the expense of the "feel good" content in earlier seasons, writing that it had "all but abandoned any other type of content in favor of the test and its subsequent big reveal moments.
+Gone are the drag queens, surprise family reunions and anything else."

 Some critics denounce Maury as being worse than other similar talk shows, such as Jerry Springer.
 Like such shows, it uses guests' serious problems for the entertainment of the viewing audience, but treated with an insincere sympathy.
 Whitney Matheson wrote about the show in her USA Today column, "Povich's talk show is, without a doubt, the worst thing on television.
 Period.
 Don't be fooled by the pressed shirt and pleated khakis; Maury is miles farther down the commode than Jerry Springer."